 For more information about our graduation rates, the median debt of students who have completed the program, and other important information, please click here.

-This program is offered at the Aviation Institute of Maintenance - Orlando, FL campus.
+This program is offered at the Aviation Institute of Maintenance - Orlando, FL and the Aviation Institute of Maintenance - San Francisco Bay, CA campuses.
 Currently, the program is offered only as a day class and is not eligible for financial aid.

 2017 © Aviation Institute of Maintenance.
 All Rights Reserved.